LEllingwood/NCAA_bracket/README.md

-68 of 351 Division 1 Men's Basketball teams are chosen for the
+From a pool of 351, 68 Men's Division 1 Basketball teams participate in the March Madness college basketball tournament.
+Those teams are selected by various methods, whether winning their division or being chosen by the 10 member selection committee.